molashin12/Vidzyme/docs/PROJECT_OVERVIEW.md

 Vidzyme is a comprehensive AI-powered video creation SaaS platform that automates the entire video production pipeline from script generation to publishing.
 The platform combines a FastAPI backend with a modern React frontend to provide users with an intuitive interface for creating professional video content at scale.

-The platform features a complete SaaS architecture with user authentication, subscription management, onboarding flows, scheduled video generation, queue management, and multi-channel support for content creators and businesses.
+The platform features a complete SaaS architecture with user authentication, subscription management, onboarding flows, scheduled video generation, queue management, automatic thumbnail generation, and multi-channel support for content creators and businesses.

 ## 🏗️ Architecture Overview